Lartsch/cisextractor/README.md

 **Please report any issues and create a pull request if you have any improvements :)**

-> :warning: **NOTE:** Some AVs detect Go binaries as a trojan virus, especially on Windows machines (see [official statement](https://go.dev/doc/faq#virus) from Go).
+> :warning: **Note:** Some anti virus softwares detect Go binaries as a trojan virus, especially on Windows machines (see [official statement](https://go.dev/doc/faq#virus) from Go).
 This is a **false positive**.
-Please check the source and build script for yourself if you want to make sure.
+Please check the source and build script for yourself if you want to be extra sure.

 ## Installation
 1. Download the prebuilt executable for your OS (see [Releases](https://github.com/lartsch/cisextractor/releases)) or build from source yourself (see below)